mvcds/my-library/carreer/development/programming/web/Microfrontend.md

 * Host the microfrontends
 * Avoid styling conflicts
-* To communicate is better to use custom events, prop drilling, to share a storage (redux or [[browser]]'s) or the address bar?
+* To communicate is better to use custom events, prop drilling, to share a storage (redux or [[Browser]]'s) or the address bar?
 * Share cross-cutting concerns e.g. authentication being equal for every part
 * Handle dependency redundancy
 * Handle dependency conflicts